vbhat1976/terraform-workshop/exercises/05/README.md

 *NOTE:* that at the beginning of our course we set the `AWS_DEFAULT_REGION` environment variable in your Cloud9 environment.
 Along with this variable and the access key and secret key, terraform is able to use these environment variables for the AWS provider as defaults unless you override them in the HCL provider stanza.

+We'll be looking more at using providers in other exercises as we move along.

 ### Finishing this exercise